bagoly123/kartdisplay/Readme.md

 __Requests__ Library is __**REQUIRED**__, [installation guide]

+__Debug mode__ can be toggled on or of via a bool value at the top of main.
+If set to True, it will use archived data from an old session.
+This is for testing functionality.

 | __Error Code__ | __Meaning__ |
 | -------------- | ----------- |
 | 404 | Racer not in session|